morpframework/morpfw/docs/source/index.rst

 .. note:: Morp at the moment is still highly experimental, there is no promise
           of API stability as of yet.
-However, because the author is using it a production project, there is some level of stability.
+However, because the author is using it in a production project, there is some level of stability.

 Documentation
 ==============